domonik/RNAdist/docs/source/prediction.rst

 Python API
 ----------

-If you want to use the python API for prediction have a look at the documentation of the :doc:`normal prediction mode <_autosummary/RNAdist.NNModels.prediction.model_predict>` as well as the
+If you want to use the python API for prediction have a look at the documentation of the normal prediction (:func:`~RNAdist.nn.prediction.model_predict`) as well as the window prediction (:func:`~RNAdist.nn.prediction.model_window_predict`)
-:doc:`window prediction mode <_autosummary/RNAdist.NNModels.prediction.model_window_predict>`